 Pursuing a degree in theater arts through Mason Gross School of the Arts lets students follow their dreams of taking center stage, calling the shots as director, or designing the intricate sets.
 The university also offers performing arts programs through student groups for comedy, improv, and cabaret.

-Students majoring in visual arts at the Mason Gross School of the Arts receive instruction and feedback from skilled and experienced faculty.
+Students majoring in art & design at the Mason Gross School of the Arts receive instruction and feedback from skilled and experienced faculty.
 Exhibits are held regularly throughout the year displaying student work in campus galleries.

 The Science of Singing